 Despite the ever-increasing incentive, segregation of the process design and control tasks is still common.
 Two contributing factors to this segregation are: (1) the difficulty of changing from the historical approach of fixing the process design before the control engineer becomes involved, and (2) the difference in the thought pattern of design and control engineers.
 In addition it can be costly and time consuming to address controllability and operability in a rigorous way at the design stage.
 The common notion is that process economics are solely determined by the steady-state process design.
-While the nominal steady-state design point is very important, it loses its distinction if one is unable to maintain plant operation at the design point.
-Design decisions are often based on steady-state analysis without consideration of controllability, process and product variability, or plant-wide control issues.
+While the nominal steady-state design point is very important, it loses its distinction if one is unable to maintain plant operation at the desired operating point.
+Design decisions are often based on a nominal steady-state analysis with little consideration of disturbances, changes in active constraints, controllability, process and product variability, or plant-wide control issues.
 The basic thought pattern in the design stage usually follows the form, "Given these conditions, create a design to perform this function" (design question), as opposed to, "Given this design, how well will it perform its intended function?" (rating question).
 As existing plants are pushed to produce greater throughputs, an additional question becomes important, "Given this plant, how can I maximize profit?" (optimization question).
+In summary, we need a plantwide control system that implements in practice the operation envisioned at the steady state design stage.
+There is a link between process design and control here, in that the process design team should, in addition to the plant design and its nominal operating data, provide optimal operating data also for expected future changes, including the expected location of the bottleneck when the throughput increases.

 Current industrial practice is usually focused on unit operation control.
 This viewpoint emanates from the overriding issue of reliable operation.
 These unit control strategies are simple and understandable by operators and engineers alike and lead to operations that when "sick" can usually be healed without the capabilities of experts.
 This approach has worked reasonably well for many years.
 Furthermore, the high costs of building new facilities have led to more retrofits and plants producing products that they were not designed to produce.
-As plants are campaigned to produce a wider variety of product specifications, control strategies that are simple and perhaps applicable to many different operating points, can result in more reliable operation.
+As plants are campaigned to produce a wider variety of product specifications, control strategies that are simple and perhaps applicable to many different operating points are strongly desirable.

 This current design practice is being challenged as process economics drive toward fewer new designs and more operation of existing facilities in new ways.
-Techniques for plant wide process control design are needed (1) that result in processes that are operated in near optimal fashion while not employing complex control technology and (2) that do not require the care and feeding of control experts.
+Techniques for plant wide process control design are needed (1) that result in processes that are operated in near optimal fashion while not employing complex control technology, for example, real-time optimization (RTO), and (2) that do not require the care and feeding of control experts.
 Several approaches that address the attainment of optimal operation of plants while not requiring implementation of complex, perhaps difficult to understand control systems, have emerged.
 Two of these, self optimizing control design (Skogestad, 2000) and operational strategies based on process chemistry (Ward et al., 2004, 2006) have found particular appeal at Eastman.